IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating-indigo/companion-application.md

 title: Companion Application
 ---

-A companion application runs on the user's phone to extend the IndiGO platform experience with functionality that is available on that phone; for example, to capture message notifications, calendar events, or other data on the phone, and pass them to the IVI system.
+A companion application runs on the user's phone to extend the TomTom IndiGO platform experience with functionality that is available on that phone; for example, to capture message notifications, calendar events, or other data on the phone, and pass them to the IVI system.
 Or sharing locations on the phone, as a navigation destination for the IVI system.

 ## Overview

-The IndiGO platform provides a framework which allows data communication with companion apps via services which can be extended for different kind of purposes.
+The TomTom IndiGO platform provides a framework which allows data communication with companion apps via services which can be extended for different kind of purposes.

 A Bluetooth Low Energy (BLE) connection is used to connect companion apps with the IVI system.
 On top of which we provide a high-level service oriented framework that can be easily extended with